 What Is Google Trends?

-In 2020, about 6.9 billion searches were run on Google platforms in a day.
+In 2022, more than 8.5 billion searches were run on Google platforms in a day.
 The search queries consist of different subjects that users across the world are interested in.

 Google Trends is a tool that monitors these searches and consolidates them into informative data.
 The data is presented in graphs and search volumes that show the level of interest that Google users have shown in a product based on their searches.